-- 1. Strengthen and safeguard the use of Nature-based Solutions - 2.
-Address the indirect drivers of climate change and biodiversity loss - 3.
-Align national planning, particularly NDC, NAPs, and NBSAPs - 4.
-Establish a common strategic roadmap on finance - 5.
-Focus on transformative change - 6.
-Bring biodiversity into the Race to Zero and Race to Resilience - 7.
-Integrate membership across UNFCCC & CBD action agendas - 8.
+- 6. Bring biodiversity into the Race to Zero and Race to Resilience - 7.
+Integrate membership across UNFCCC and CBD action agendas - 8.
 Create a common reporting platform - 9.
 Develop shared principles for financing - 10.
 Support the UN Resident Coordinator Systems convening power to align policies

 ENACT works in support of achieving these proposals.
-Ahead of COP28, the ENACT Partnership worked alongside the NDC Partnership, the UAE as the UNFCCC COP28 Presidency, and the People's Republic of China as the UN CBD COP15 Presidency to develop the COP28 Joint Statement on Climate, Nature and People to facilitate stronger international, regional, and local cooperation to implement integrated action on climate change and biodiversity loss.
+Ahead of COP28, the ENACT Partnership worked alongside the NDC Partnership, the UAE as the UNFCCC COP28 Presidency, and the People's Republic of China as the UN CBD COP15 Presidency to develop the COP28 Joint Statement on Climate, Nature and People to facilitate stronger international, regional and local cooperation to implement integrated action on climate change and biodiversity loss.
 The joint statement was endorsed by nearly 20 countries noting their roles in select, relevant partnerships, initiatives and coalitions.

-Building from these collaborations, in 2024 the partnership will work to establish the baselines for monitoring progress toward the ENACT NbS Goals.
+Building from these collaborations, in 2024 the Partnership will work to establish the baselines for monitoring progress towards the ENACT NbS Goals.
 This report outlines the current capacity to track NbS for climate change and biodiversity outcomes, with the intention to pave the way for comprehensive baselines to be established in the future.
 The goal of the report is therefore to establish clear and credible claims related to NbS, including through identifying key gaps in monitoring and evaluation related to specific NbS interventions.

 While interest in the potential of NbS is growing, gaps remain in achieving and communicating effective implementation.
 This report aims to address three principal reasons for this gap.
 First, confusion about what counts as NbS and thus controversies emergent from its misapplication, addressed in the Introduction and Synthesis sections.
-Second, limited clarity on the status of achieving the full potential of NbS to address climate change, biodiversity, and land degradation concerns, discussed in the Synthesis and Impact sections.
-Third, limited publicly available guidance, technical assistance, and case studies on system-focused implementation of NbS, addressed in the Analysis section.
+Second, limited clarity on the status of achieving the full potential of NbS to address climate change, biodiversity and land degradation concerns, discussed in the Synthesis and Impact sections.
+Third, limited publicly available guidance, technical assistance and case studies on system-focused implementation of NbS, addressed in the Analysis section.
 Both the aim and the method of the report have been developed through direct consultation with ENACT founding Partners, and structured consultation processes with additional targeted actors.